 To offer credit, the shoe also provides a great deal of bounce, which can make one feel as though they are walking on clouds when they first put them on their feet.
 Also, it has a pull strap on the back, so one does not have to untie their shoe but just rip them off from the ankle.
 The shoebox is also wide and cozy.

 The Puma Nrgy is a win in the style category.
 They come in a range of colors from black to peach, to camo green.
 They are sleek on top with laces that tie under the tongue.
 The Puma logo is stitched on the tongue.
 The back of the heel has a giant script logo across a strap, so those who run behind you know what type of shoe you are sporting.

 The giant cutout below the ankle bone is certainly a unique feature.
-It is not functional, but it is stylish and would go perfectly with a great pair of running
+It is not functional, but it is stylish and would go perfectly with a great pair of running or yoga

 pants.
 An all-black option is available, which is great for those who have strict uniform standards.
 The knit option in camo is especially hip looking.
 The materials of the shoe are washable so that one can keep them fresh-looking.